Conditional Gradients for the Approximate Vanishing Ideal: Abstract

 \section{Abstract}

 The vanishing ideal of a set of points $X\subseteq \R^n$ is the set of polynomials that evaluate to $0$ over all points $\xx \in X$ and admits an efficient representation by a finite set of polynomials called generators.
-To accommodate the noise in the data set, we introduce the \emph{Conditional Gradients Approximately Vanishing Ideal algorithm} (\cgavi{}) for the construction of the set of generators of the approximately vanishing ideal.
-The constructed set of generators captures polynomial structures in data and gives rise to a feature map that can, for example, be used in combination with a linear classifier for supervised learning.
-In \cgavi{}, we construct the set of generators by solving specific instances of (constrained) convex optimization problems with the \emph{Pairwise Frank-Wolfe algorithm} (\pfw{}).
-Among other things, the constructed generators inherit the LASSO generalization bound and not only vanish on the training but also on out-sample data.
-Moreover, \cgavi{} admits a compact representation of the approximately vanishing ideal by constructing few generators with sparse coefficient vectors.
+To accommodate the noise in the data set, we introduce the \emph{pairwise conditional gradients approximate vanishing ideal algorithm} (\pcg{}\avi{}) that constructs a set of generators of the approximate vanishing ideal.
+The constructed generators capture polynomial structures in data and give rise to a feature map that can, for example, be used in combination with a linear classifier for supervised learning.
+In \pcg{}\avi{}, we construct the set of generators by solving constrained convex optimization problems with the \emph{pairwise conditional gradients algorithm}.
+Thus, \pcg{}\avi{} not only constructs few but also sparse generators, making the corresponding feature transformation robust and compact.
+Furthermore, we derive several learning guarantees for \pcg{}\avi{} that make the algorithm theoretically better motivated than related generator-constructing methods.